Gabriel Brazão

 Gabriel Nascimento Resende Brazão (born 5 October 2000) is a Brazilian professional footballer who plays as a goalkeeper for Santos.

 Club career

 Early career

 Born in Uberlândia, Minas Gerais, Brazão joined Cruzeiro's youth setup in March 2014, from hometown side Uberlândia.
 On 11 December 2017, he renewed his contract until 2021.

 Despite training with the main squad during the 2018 season, Brazão was only a third-choice behind Fábio and fellow youth graduate Rafael.

 Parma

-On 31 January 2019, Brazão moved abroad and joined Italian Serie A side Parma, for a reported fee of € 2.65 million.
+On 31 January 2019, Brazão moved abroad and joined Italian Serie A side Parma.
+Cruzeiro reported €2.65 million from the sale of their 80% stake of Brazão.
 He spent the remainder of the campaign as a third-choice behind Luigi Sepe and Pierluigi Frattali.

 Inter Milan

-On 28 June 2019, Brazão signed a five-year deal with Inter Milan, with Andrea Adorante moving in the opposite direction.
+On 28 June 2018.
+Brazão signed a five-year deal with Inter Milan, with Andrea Adorante moving in the opposite direction.

 2019–20: loan to Albacete

 On 19 July 2019, Brazão was loaned to Albacete in the Spanish Segunda División, for one year.
 He made his senior debut on 18 December, starting in a 1–0 away win against Tudelano, for the season's Copa del Rey.

 Brazão made his Segunda División debut the following 29 February, as he played the full 90 minutes in a 1–1 home draw against Rayo Vallecano.
 However, he only featured in seven matches overall, being a backup to Tomeu Nadal.